 Building good credit (or any credit at all) doesn’t happen overnight.
-Instead, you may need to have an open credit account for around three to six months before you first get a credit score.
+Instead, if you’re starting from scratch, you may need to have an open credit account for around three to six months before you first get a credit score.

-From there, a good credit profile and good credit score can take awhile to build up.
-In reality, it’s much easier to lower your credit score, which is why it’s vital to aim to make solid financial choices, like consistently paying your bills on time.
-Building and maintaining good credit isn’t always easy, but by following a few simple steps, you can put yourself on solid ground.
+From there, a good credit profile and good credit score can take a while to build.
+In reality, it can be much faster and easier to lower your credit score, which is why it’s vital to aim to make solid financial choices, like consistently paying your bills on time.
+Building and maintaining good credit isn’t always easy, but by following a few simple steps, you can improve your standing.

 How Long It Can Take to Build Credit From Scratch?

-The exact length of time it takes to build credit from scratch varies by credit card issuer.
+The exact length of time it takes to build credit from scratch varies.
 That being said, it’s usually around three to six months from the time you first open a credit account.

 Even though establishing and building credit can take time, it’s worth it as a way to improve your overall financial situation.
 Having good credit can make it easier to get approved for loans and secure lower interest rates.